 It should be mentioned that Richard was also the first former employee of the Chicago Tribune to die in WWII, and the flag on top of the Tribune Tower was flown at half-staff in his honor.

 Pvt.
 Richard W. Graff was reported Killed In Action on Tuesday, February 3, 1942.
 He was buried in the Cabcaban Army Airfield Cemetery in Plot B, Row 1, Grave 8.
 His mother received word of his death on February 7, 1942.
 When his wife, Cecilia, learned of his death, later the same day, she told a reporter of the Chicago Tribune, “Rick wanted to go last January and be a radio operator with the army.
 I was proud at the time and am prouder now.”
 A memorial service was held at Saint Cecilia’s Church, in Chicago, on February 11, 1942.
 On April 11th, the Chicago Tribune dedicated an employee service flag to honor its former employees serving in the military.
 Richard’s wife and mother were present at the ceremony.

-After the war, in 1946, his remains were recovered at Cabcaben Army Airfield Cemetery, and his family had his remains returned to Chicago.
+After the war, in 1946, his remains were recovered at Cabcaben Army Airfield Cemetery, and his family had his remains returned to the United States on September 22, 1948, on the U.S.A.T.
+Sgt.
+Morris E. Crain.
+The ship returned the remains of 3500 men who died in the Philippines or on Saipan.
+From San Francisco, his remains were returned to Chicago.
 A funeral mass was held at St. Cecelia’s Church before he was buried at St. Mary’s Catholic Cemetery, with military honors, on October 19, 1948.
 Today, he lies next to his mother and father at the cemetery on the southwest side of Chicago.